joshbegley/nyt-latest/README.md

 `The armed group, based in Yemen and backed by Iran, said it had launched missiles near the vital maritime trade route, in a conflict that shows no sign of abating.`\
 https://www.nytimes.com/2026/08/17/world/middleeast/houthis-saudi-strike.html

-**Live Updates: 30 Years After Tupac Shakur’s Murder, Trial Jurors Hear Outlines of Case**\
+**Live Updates: 30 Years After Tupac Shakur’s Murder, Opening Statements Are Underway in Trial**\
 `The drive-by shooting of Tupac Shakur in 1996 was a pivotal moment in music history.
 Duane Keith Davis is now on trial, accused of supplying the murder weapon.`\
 https://www.nytimes.com/live/2026/08/17/arts/tupac-murder-trial-duane-davis